Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Simplicial preliminaries and Segal spaces

 The previous lemma has the following easy corollary. \begin{cor} Every codegeneracy map is a pushout (along an inert map) of $s^0:[1]\to[0]$, and every active coface maps is a pushout (along an inert map) of $d^1:[1]\to[2]$. \end{cor}

-\begin{blanko}{Simplicial $\infty$-groupoids.} Our main object of study will be simplicial $\infty$-groupoids subject to various exactness conditions, all formulated in terms of pullbacks.
+\begin{blanko}{Simplicial spaces and Segal spaces.} Our main object of study will be simplicial $\infty$-groupoids subject to various exactness conditions, all formulated in terms of pullbacks.
 More precisely we work in the functor $\infty$-category